Certora/vscode-certora-prover/README.md

 ### CERTORAKEY is missing

-The following error message - `Couldn't find Certora Key` may indicate that `CERTORAKEY` variable was not defined globally.
+The following error message - `Couldn't find Certora Key` may indicate that the `CERTORAKEY` variable was not defined globally.
 You can try to fix it at the VS Code level.
-For doing this, please go to the VS Code setting, `terminal.integrated.env.` and set it as an environment variable:
+For doing this, please go to the VS Code Settings, in the `Search Settings` input type `integrated env`, and click the `edit in settings.json` based on your OS.
+Put the `CERTORAKEY` in the opened settings.json file in the following way (replace the `linux` with your OS):
 ```
-"env": {
+"terminal.integrated.env.linux": {
-    "CERTORAKEY": "place_your_certora_key_here",
+    "CERTORAKEY": "place_your_certora_key_here"
 }
 ```